The effectiveness of the LOMP requires financial resource and capability as well as staff skills and expertise.

 The Department of Health and Social Care has also created a Contain Outbreak Management Fund to support proactive containment and intervention measures.
-This funding is based on a one-off payment of £1 per head of population for local authorities in alert level medium, £3 for high and £8 for very high.

 While the response to a local outbreak needs to be led by public health, the skills and expertise within the local system are required to effectively manage outbreaks, working as a ‘system within the local system’.